By Doris He | 23 November 2022 | 1 Comments

 As mentioned over, the distinction may be confusing at times, And with the release of new versions such as LTE-A, the difference becomes almost indistinct.
 Let’s probe what exactly makes 4G stand out from its forerunners and go over the differences between LTE and 4G.

 LTE vs 4G, which is faster?
-If we're talking about raw LTE, it's clear that 4G is faster.
-LTE offers only 100 Mbps, while 4G offers up to,000 Mbps.
-But if we take a look at the LTE-A speeds, the difference disappears as it also offers,000 Mbps.
-As a result, there's no clear answer as it depends on which technology you're using LTE or LTE- A. Since utmost networks offer LTE-A, the majority of users enjoy the high upload and download speeds.
+If we're talking about raw LTE, it's clear that 4G is more immediate.
+LTE offers only 100 Mbps, while 4G offers up to1,000 Mbps.
+But if we take a look at the LTE-A speeds, the difference disappears as it also offers1,000 Mbps.
+As a result, there's no clear answer as it depends on which technology you're using LTE or LTE- A. Since utmost networks offer LTE-A, most users enjoy the high upload and download speeds.

 A release of new technology doesn't inescapably make it immediately available to everyone.
 We can observe that with the recent 5G release.
 Indeed though the technology is there, utmost people don't have access to 5G due to old devices that don't support the 5G technology.